mathigon/textbooks/content/probability/content.md

 > id: radioactive
 > goals: decay

-::: column.grow
 But _true randomness_ does exists – at the very foundations of matter.
 A block of radioactive material consists of millions of atoms which decay over time: they fall apart into smaller atoms while emitting dangerous radiation.

+::: column.grow

-Physicists know the probability that a particular atom will decay in a certain period of time.
-In fact, for a large block of radioactive material, the overall rate of decay is so steady that it is used in atomic clocks.
-But even knowing the exact properties of every atom, it is impossible to work out _which one_ will decay next – this is completely random.
+Physicists can calculate the probability that a particular atom will decay in a certain period of time, but it is impossible to work out _which one_ will decay next – even if you know the exact properties of every atom.

+The overall rate of decay, on the other hand, is to steady that it can be used to calculate the age of fossils that died thousands of years ago on Earth.
+This process is called __Carbon dating__.

 ::: column(width=300)

     p: svg.radioactive(width=300 height=200 viewBox="0 0 300 200")